COVID-19 Frequently Asked Questions

 The CCPG covers the $46 per unit enrollment fee and gives you a discount on the parking permit for the year that you apply.
 Yes, you will receive an automatic refund for your enrollment.
 Refunds are calculated and disbursed in approximately 2-4 weeks.
 See the Admissions & Records office for the parking fee reimbursement.

-Can financial aid help me if I’m an out of state student?
+Can financial aid help me if I’m an out of state resident?

 Out of state residents may be eligible for Federal aid.
 Any aid that is received can be used toward the $250 per unit enrollment and tuition fees.
 For example, a student who is eligible for the maximum Pell Grant (EFC = 0) and enrolled for 12 units will receive four payments equaling to $6,195.

-This can be due to many variables: change in income, lower-unit enrollment, completion date of FAFSA or CA DREAM appl, etc. Visit our office for a more detailed explanation.
+This can be due to many variables: change in income, lower-unit enrollment, completion date of FAFSA or CA DREAM appl, etc. Contact our office for a more detailed explanation.

 When and how do I get my money (disbursement schedule)?